 Starting at $449.00

 What you can learn.

 - Learn about the principles of contractual law

 - Analyze actual court cases involving interior designers

 About this course:This course serves as an introduction to principles of contractual law as applied to the relationship between the interior designer and the client.
-The course will emphasize the designer-client relationship and will incorporate analysis of a sample designer-client contract and reading of actual court cases involving interior designers.
-The course is appropriate for students with all levels of interior design education and experience, from Certificate or master's program students to students not enrolled in a program, to practicing interior designers with years of work experience.
+The course emphasizes the designer-client relationship and incorporates analysis of a sample designer-client contract and reading of actual court cases involving interior designers.
+The course is appropriate for students with all levels of interior design education and experience, from Certificate or master's program students to students not enrolled in a program to practicing interior designers with years of work experience.
 After completion of this course, it is recommended, but not required, that students enroll in the companion course Interior Design Law II: Intellectual Property, Trade Secrets, Unfair Competition, Employment, and Special Topics.

 This section has no set meeting times.

 Enrollment ClosedSee Details

 No refunds after September 28, 2021

 (Optional) Book: Business and Legal Forms for Interior Designers, Second Edition by Tad Crawford